nuxeo/nuxeo-web-ui-gh-runner/README.md

 Based on the work done in https://github.com/bharathkkb/gh-runners/tree/master/gke

+Regularly builds and deploys a new runner image to be used by [Nuxeo Web UI](https://github.com/nuxeo/nuxeo-web-ui).

 ### Prerequisites

-- `kubectl`, `kustomize`
+- `kubectl`
-- k8s cluster with a webui namespace
+- k8s cluster (if the `webui` namespace doesn't exist, one is created by the `build` workflow)

-### Deploying

-`make deploy`

-This will deploy latest runner image from the registry

-### Building the runner image

-`make image`

-This will build and push the self hosted runned image.

 ## License